cobobc/milestone_3_cooking_app/README.md

         1. Ingredients - user can edit ingredients.
         1. Cooking Instructions - user can edit cooking instructions.
     *   The user then selects **Edit**.
 This sends the user back to the Recipes pages with a message at the top of the page informing them that the recipe has been successfully updated.
 The updated recipe data is sent and stored in mongodb.
-    *   If the user doesn't want to edit or just wants to navigate back to the REcipes page they can select the **Cancel** button.
+    *   If the user doesn't want to edit or just wants to navigate back to the Recipes page they can select the **Cancel** button.

-*   Manage Recipe Types Page
+*   Manage Recipe Category Page

     *   A header with short descriptive text informing the user about how to manage the recipe categories.
-    *   A large button to add new category is predominant on this page to provide no confusion on how to add.
-The button links to Add Recipe Category page.
     *   The categories are presented in card form with the name of the category and an edit and delete button.
     *   The user is brought to the Edit category page if they click the **Edit** button.
 If they choose the **Delete** button, a pop up requesting deletion confirmation.
 If they confrim the deletion, the category is removed for the Manage Recipe Category page and is also removed from the mongodb database.
+    *   A large button to add new category is predominant on this page to provide no confusion on how to add.
+The button links to Add Recipe Category page.
     *   Using the Bootstrap grid system four cards will appear on one row for the desktop.
 Two cards on one row for table, and one column for mobile.

-*   Add Recipe Types Page
+*   Add Recipe Category Page

     *   A header with short descriptive text on how to add a new recipe category.
     *   A simple form with one text input option for the admin user to type a new category.
     *   Validation is coded (max length) into the form to protect against the potential of someone breaking the site or accidently creating a jargon category.
     *   Large Add Category button is underneath the form to make it clear to click the button when done typing the new category.
 If the user selects the add new category button they will be naviagted back to the Manage Recipe Categories page.
 The new category data is sent and stored in mongodb.

-*   Edit Recipe Types Page
+*   Edit Recipe Category Page

     *   A header with short descriptive text on how to edit a recipe category.
     *   A simple form with one text input option for the admin user to edit the category.
 The category is prepopulated with the existing category the user wants to edit.